A Warm December: Reception

 Mia Mask reviewed the film for the Jacob Burns Film Center, calling it a "sensitive and thoughtful film about a dashingly handsome widower who finds true love again."

 In Criterion Confessions, Jamie S. Rich disagreed, finding the film lacking in style and calling it a "clunker":Poitier's direction is completely lacking in style, and for an actor, it's surprising how little eye he seems to have for his cast's performances.
 Anderson is a nondescript love interest, almost completely lacking in the required mystery or charisma.
 This looks more like a TV movie than a big-screen effort.

 Leonard Maltin gave the film two stars out of four, finding it not excessively sappy, but mediocre.

+A contemporary review in the Boston African-American newspaper The Bay State Banner anticipated that A Warm December would not achieve major box office success, attributing this to the film's overwhelmingly positive tone and "dignity" throughout.
+The reviewer described the film as subtly pro-Pan-Africanist, praising its depiction of Black family life and African aesthetics but noting that the elite background of the main characters presented an aspirational rather than typical family dynamic.
+Poitier's direction was commended, though the reviewer found his performance as lead "uncreative and not quite satisfying" due to familiar mannerisms, suggesting that another actor might have been more effective in the role, while describing Anderson's performance as impressive.
+The lack of subtitles or explanation for the Xhosa-language song "Nonqonqo" was strongly criticized, as the reviewer considered its subject matter of South African political prisoners important for viewers to understand.
+Additional criticisms included the implausible number of Black extras for the London setting and the portrayal of White English characters as uniformly pleasant, which the reviewer judged unrealistic.